Juan Garrido: Conquest of the Aztec Empire

-By 1519 Garrido participated in the expedition led by Hernán Cortés to Mexico, where they lay siege to Tenochtitlan.In 1520 he built a chapel to commemorate the many Spanish killed in battle that year by the Aztecs.
+By 1520, the expedition achieved the Fall of Tenochtitlan.
+In 1520, Garrido built a chapel to commemorate the many Spanish killed in battle that year by the Aztecs.
 It now stands as the Church of San Hipólito.
 Garrido married and settled in Mexico City, where he and his wife had three children.
 Restall (2000) credits him with the first harvesting of wheat planted in New Spain.